All prices include shipping.

 Don’t add fish, bones, sausage, leftover food, bread, meat, general litter, cheese rind, medicines, vacuum bags, diseased plants, coal or charcoal ash, cigarettes and nutshells.

-Your 450 litre Household Composter Garantia Eco-Master Composting Bin isn’t a rubbish heap for you to throw anything onto without consideration.
+Your 450 litre Household Composter Garantia Eco-Master Compost Bin isn’t a rubbish heap for you to throw anything onto without consideration.
 If it is to work properly, you must be selective about what raw materials you add.
 The more you mix the contents of the composter, the easier and better it rots.
 You shouldn’t fill the composter too quickly.
-Instead, fill it bit by bit – slowly with organic waste produced on a daily basis.
+Instead, fill it up little by little – slowly with organic waste produced on a daily basis.
 Wet materials should be mixed with dry ones and coarse materials with fine ones.
 Kitchen waste has a high water content.
 Ensure good aeration – a sufficient supply of oxygen is very important.

 When you are initially beginning to fill your compost bin, use a bulky structured material, like broken twigs, to form the bottom layer.
 This makes it easier for air to enter the compost from below and excess water can drain off better.
 If you have any active compost, this can be added to the bottom layer.
 Ensure as good a mix of garden and kitchen waste as possible in the layers that follow.